 Digitizedi is digitized instructional design and e-Learning

 A Little History - There are many websites with numerous amounts of information on the subject of instructional system design (ISD) and e-Learning.

 There are thousands of experts providing their opinion and expertise on the subject. e-Learning Instructional Design is an industry that has flourished over the past several decades.
 However, e-Learning and Computer Based Training have only recently been thrust to the forefront with the rise and expansion of the internet.

 Purpose Of Digitizedi Instructional Design Website?

 To help build effective and better e-Learning, keep trainees motivated and enjoy training.
-The information this website will provide will remain concise to the benefit of it's readership.
+The information this website will provide will remain concise for the benefit of its readership.
 It will provide correct usage of business analysis, learner analysis, e-Learning Instructional Design, and needs analysis.

 Every business and institution can benefit from proper instructional design as it relates to e-Learning.
 However, the maze of dis-information and misinformation that cloud the field of instructional design and e-Learning has both confused & complicated an initially basic eTraining concept.